Real Estate Market Recovery

 “The dynamics of increased competition and buyer frustration are unlikely to change…In fact, the direction of the trend is pointing to a growing mismatch between the pool of prospective buyers and existing inventory.”

-With our Real Estate markets inventory as low as it is, creating more inventory is crucial.
-For example, you may be a homeowner that has your home on the market or considering selling your home.
-Let’s say that you receive an offer from a buyer that asks the seller to pay their closing cost.
+With our real estate market’s inventory at an all-time low, creating more is crucial.
+For example, you may be a homeowner who has your home on the market or is considering selling your home.
+Let’s say you receive an offer from a buyer asking the seller to pay their closing costs.
 Don’t shut down this request.

-For starters, if a buyer is asking for closing cost, it is because buying a home in San Diego is not cheap.
-The potential home buyer has to have a big chunk of savings for a down payment.
-Although they may have a great income to pay the mortgage, having to pay another $8,000-$10,000 in closing costs could prevent them from buying a home.
-If this was the only offer that you received, by not accepting this offer, you are now not able to move on to your new house.
+For starters, if a buyer is asking for closing costs, it is because buying a home in San Diego is not cheap.
+A potential homebuyer needs substantial savings for a down payment.
+Although they may have a high income to pay the mortgage, paying another $8,000-$10,000 in closing costs could prevent them from buying a home.
+If this were the only offer you received, not accepting it would prevent you from moving on to your new house.

-On the other hand, if a potential buyer puts in a contingent offer on your house and you accept it, you are creating more inventory.
-You are not only adding your home to the market, but that buyer has their home on the market for another buyer to buy, and you will be able to move into another home that is on the market.
-This will create more inventory in San Diego and other areas as well.
+On the other hand, if a potential buyer makes a contingent offer on your house and you accept it, you create more inventory.
+You are not only adding your home to the market, but the buyer will also have their home on the market for another buyer, and you will be able to move into another home on the market.
+This will create more inventory in San Diego and other areas.

 For more information on San Diego’s current Real Estate market, contact the McT Real Estate Group right now at 619-736-7003.
 We specialize in the North Park, South Park, University Heights, and the surrounding metro neighborhoods of San Diego.